dougray/spray-example/README.md

   - write 1k of mifare data
   - awaiting the result
   - sending service completed
+- The install service deliver phase consists of 2 steps
+  - install app
+  - awaiting the result
+  - sending service completed

-The service delivery logic is implemented by two actors TransceiveDeliveryActor and MifareDeliveryActor.
+The service delivery logic is implemented by a separate "DeliveryActor" for each service.
 There is also an alternative version of the mifare service, `mifare-pay`, which works just as the mifare service but has a price.

 Test server
 -----------